Failover is easy to configure but can be tricky to test. Fortunately, you don’t need any fancy tools or technical support to test your configurations.

 You will need to be able to turn up/down the resources you are testing if you want accurate test results.

-First, we recommend using this free tool, Sonar Lite, to test whether your resources are up or down.
+First, we recommend using this free tool, DNS Tool Box, to test whether your resources are up or down.
 You can use an HTTP or HTTPS check to monitor availability and response times from over two dozen locations.

 Then, you will want to trigger a failover event by turning off your primary resource.
 You can use HTTP/HTTPS checks again to verify that the resource is down.